Join us for an adventure in flavor!

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

 • Shrimp Paste – Shrimp paste, known as ‘terasi’ in Indonesia, is a traditional ingredient used in many Southeast Asian cuisines.
 It adds a distinct flavor to dishes, imparting a depth of umami and a touch of the sea.
 Shrimp paste is very potent with a strong aroma, and it should be used sparingly.
+In its absence, you can use 1 tablespoon of fish sauce.

 • Aromatics – Shallots, garlic, fresh red chili.